-When the Normans conquest of Wales, which started at the end of the 1060s, was led by those knights who came from Normandy together with William the Conqueror.
-Their progress to the west was determined by newly-formed castles.
+The conquest of Wales, which started at the end of the 1060s, was led by those knights who came from Normandy together with William the Conqueror.
+Their progress to the west was determined by the newly built castles.
 Often they were erected on the sites once occupied by Roman buildings, which brought significant savings of manpower and building materials.
 So it was the case with the Loughor Castle, which was erected at the beginning of the 12th century on the site of the Roman fort Leucarum, by Henry de Beaumont, the first Earl of Warwick or by his steward, Henry de Villers, who on behalf of the Earl administered the Gower Peninsula (Gywr).
 The castle was strategically important because it controlled the main road running through Gywr (Gower) from the headquarters of Henry in Swansea, protected the crossing on the Llwchwr River, was a valuable port and secured communication and trade routes.

 The first half of the 12th century in South Wales was a period of constant Welsh – Anglo-Norman fights and skirmishes.
 During them, in 1136 and 1151, Loughor was destroyed as a result of Welsh attacks.
 When Henry II and the Welsh Prince Rhys ap Gruffydd agreed on peace terms, the castle was rebuilt and fortified, probably by Henry de Neubourg, who owned Loughor from 1151 to 1166.
 The stronghold was not recorded in documents during the desolation of the Gower Peninsula by Rhys ap Gruffydd in 1189 after the death of Henry II, or during the long siege of nearby Swansea in 1192.